wan-hazem/discord-bot/readme.md

 - You have any ideas or issues with the bot?
 [Join the discord server](https://discord.gg/kGTku7H)

 # About the bot
-This is a pretty simple music bot writen in Pyhton 3.8.3.
+This is a pretty simple music bot written in Pyhton 3.8.3.
 It includes:

 | Category |                        Description                          |
 |----------|-------------------------------------------------------------|